-I. Introduction
+7.1 Introduction

-The magnitude of marginal costs, and markups over marginal cost are empirical questions of considerable general interest in economics.
+The magnitude of marginal costs and markups over marginal cost are empirical questions of considerable general interest in economics.
 Microeconomists are interested in markups because they bear on such questions as the relevance of alternative models of imperfect competition, the welfare consequences of market power, and the benefits of new product introduction.
-In recent macroeconomic research as well, markups play a central role (see, for example, Hall, 1986 and 1988).
-Although macroeconomic discourse most often focuses on the cyclicality rather than the level of markups, the degree of cyclicality is often limited by the absolute size of the markup (Rotemberg and Saloner, 1986).
+In recent macroeconomic research as well, markups play a central role (see, e.g., Hall 1986, 1988).
+Although macroeconomic discourse most often focuses on the cyclicality rather than the level of markups, the degree of cyclicality is often limited by the absolute size of the markup (Rotemberg and Saloner 1986).